Patchy stubble. These two words are enough to send a chill down the spine of any man with serious facial hair aspirations.

 This is most likely the one you really didn’t want to hear.
 I can already hear the screams of “this isn’t a patchy stubble tip, trick or hack!”

-There’s a good chance that your patchy stubble beard (or any beard for that matter) will even itself out over time.
+There’s a chance that your patchy stubble beard (or any beard for that matter) will even itself out over time.
 Plus, you’ll almost certainly be more adept in styling and shaping your beard by this point so the results will be even more impressive.

 While letting time do its thing, there’s no reason you can’t experiment with any of the other tips and tricks listed in this article.